skyrimunificationproject/skyrimunificationproject.github.io/index.markdown

 ![Addon]

 Several addons are available in this section, with varying requirements on the other modules that will be stated in the description of each.

+![Merged]

+These denote patches that have been merged into the main conflict resolution files.
+If you are using the guide as written, you don't need them, but if you are doing your own additions or subtractions and can't use the CRs then you might want some or all of them, so the FOMODs still are configured to install the relevant ones.

 # Prerequisites